mxssl/tg-captcha-bot/README.md

 - Randomization of the button order.
 The original button for allowing access to the chat will never be the first in the list.
 - If print_success_and_fail_messages_strategy = "del" is selected in the configuration, the message about the user entering the chat is also deleted.
 - The user's first name (not @username) has been added to the welcome message.
+- Added the ability to disable and enable the bot for administrators using the /capcha command

 ![20230428_141709](https://user-images.githubusercontent.com/1340282/235134062-dba47c48-1a89-4567-887c-1cc81a662041.gif)